 A prominent Boston law firm with a reputation for taking on bizarre cases that many lawyers might refuse has been asked to defend a notorious client – a client with whom the law firm has a history – a client who is both controversial and tends to vanish at the most inconvenient times.
 The client is a parapsychologist named Moon who has been rumored to successfully communicate with spirits.

-Obsession is a quiet madness that cripples the soul and crosses all boundaries.
+Obsession is a quiet madness that can cripple the soul.

 This is a Caucasus tale.
 It is derived from oral history given by grandfathers to children to remember a world long gone.
 Unlike most European tales, it does not have a ‘happily ever after’ ending; it is not like the tales mothers tell their sleepy eyed darlings as they drift off to happy dreams.
 Tales told in the Caucasus by Armenians, Circassians, Georgians, Kurds and Turks are not like the pabulum tales of Westerners with singing birds, talking cuddly furry animals, and kind beautiful sprites that cobble shoes or grant wishes while you sleep.
 Tales told in the Caucasus usually involve conflict; they are full of grim gnarly reminders of a hard life.
 They are tales of a short stout people with powerful hands and strong backs who lose their tempers easily; a people capable of bringing down curses, insults, scorn and blows on enemies, and able to nurture generational feuds with friends and family.
 They are people of the soil, people of the buffalo, and shepherds of the hills.
 They are people with fearsome thin leather faces and steady continence who enjoy legendary longevity – born and bred in the clear air of the high plains and mountains of a harsh land in a remote part of the world.
 Their stories fit their collective dark personalities.